thoughtshso/blog/_posts/2024-10-13-the-wounded-heart.md

 "The child that is set apart for abuse is usually hated for his or her privileges by the other siblings.
 The child who feels different because of the abuse is then even further alienated due to the sibling jealousy."
 (68, 2)

-"The silence and continued compliance intensifies the victim's resolve to deaden all feelings and find some way to endure, to urvive the assault of his or her soul."
+"The silence and continued compliance intensifies the victim's resolve to deaden all feelings and find some way to endure, to survive the assault of his or her soul."
 (68, 3)

 "Victims often concoct an image of the past as tranquil and happy until it actually becomes true in their mind.
 The illusion of a good home and loving parents satisfies the curiosity of others and quiets the crippling pain of the past."
 (68, 4)